These magnetic morning routine charts for kids will help everyone get ready for school. They’re great for both preschool and elementary kids!

 - washi tape

-3. Write each routine item on one wood piece with a paint pen.
 For B, who can read now, I just wrote them out.
 E isn’t reading yet, so I drew a very simple picture for her instead.
-If you mess up or your paint pen runs, just paint over it and try again!
+If you mess up or your paint pen runs, just paint over it and try again.
+No big deal!

-4. Once the paint pen is dry, use a strong glue to attach one magnet to the back of each wood round.
+Once the paint pen is dry, use a strong glue to attach the magnets to the back of the wood coins.
 (I used hot glue the first time around and the kids enjoyed pulling them apart- no good!)
 This year I’m using Super Glue.
 Be careful with this stuff… gluing fingers together is for real!

-7. Draw or make “To Do” and “Done” labels.
 I used these chalkboard sticker labels– they’re my favorites and I use them all over the house.
 You’ll see them in pretty much every organizing post I do!
-Use a paint pen rather than a chalk pen- otherwise you’ll be constantly having to re-write it.
+Use a paint pen rather than a chalk pen- otherwise, you’ll be constantly having to re-write it.